anotherArka/Idris-Number-Theory/README.md

 # Idris-Number-Theory
 Elementary number theory written in Idris.

+Final Goal - To write a gcd function which gives the gcd of two numbers along with the proof that it is indeed the gcd.
+Next step - 1.
+To have a rigorous definition of positive natural numbers and rewrite the properties of divisiblity
+            ( Defining is done, rewrting is ongoing)
+            2. To create a separate file containing useful equalities to manipulate natural numbers

 --Modules

 logical implications - some logical relations which are provable in type theory